jianxiaoguo/website/content/en/docs/applications/managing-app-gateway.md

 ## Create service for an Application

-Service is a way of exposing services internally, creating a service generates an internal DNS that can access `procfile_type`. the web process type has been created, for others types, you should add as needed.
+Service is a way of exposing services internally, creating a service generates an internal DNS that can access `ptype`. the web process type has been created, for others types, you should add as needed.

 List the services: